Klabbob/SEN66-IAQ-Monitor/README.md

   <img src="pictures/SEN66 IAQ Monitor Wiring.png" alt="Wiring Diagram" width="800"/>
 </p>

+The instruction is for the [SEN5x Jumper Wire](https://sensirion.com/de/produkte/katalog/SEN5x-jumper-wire), if you use the [Sparkfun JST-GHR-06V Cable](https://www.sparkfun.com/breadboard-to-jst-ghr-06v-cable-6-pin-x-1-25mm-pitch.html), just be ware that the color are different!

 - Remove the purple and blue cable from the connector
 - cut the remaining 4 cables to a length of 110mm
 - from the leftovers cut 75mm of the black and red wire
 - Connect the USB C Board
+  - 75mm:
-  - Red 75mm to VBUS
+    - Red to VBUS
-  - Black 75mm to GND
+    - Black to GND
 - Connect T-Display S3
-  - 75 mm:
+  - 75mm:
     - Red to 5V
     - Black to GND
-  - 110 mm with connector:
+  - 110mm with connector:
     - Red to 3V3
     - Black to GND
     - Green to GPIO18